popey/popey.com-blog/content/post/2023/09/full-text-content-in-hugo.md

 tags = ['hugo', 'blog', 'rss']
 +++

 tl;dr I've enabled full content text rather than summaries in the RSS feed for this blog.
+The irony that I am then summarising the entire post in one line here at the top, is not lost on me.

 ## History